 You will need to close your kupat cholim account so that they stop billing you for their services.
 Contact your kupah for details.

-If you are a Meuhedet member, cancellation can be done:
+If you are a Meuhedet member, cancellation can be done either:

 - In person – visit your local clinic and sign a form stating that you wish to stop receiving Meuhedet services.